indexsupply/shovel/readme.md

 There is no auth required for RLPS.
 After November 3rd, RLPS will require auth and there will be pricing in place.
 There will be free, hobby, and pro tiers.
 I am hoping to make the pricing something like $50 and $500 per month for hobby and pro respectively.

+**Nov 3rd update**

+I should have known.
+I'm a bit behind on the Nov 3rd v1 release.
+I spent a couple of weeks tuning the backfill system and E2PG is much better for it.
+That being said, it's going to take another week or so to get to v1.

+The goal for v1 is to provide a stable database schema so that future updates are easy.
+I think we are at that point now.
+I will spend next week testing, testing some more, and then I'll do a bit more testing.

 [Vision][1]

 [E2PG][2] Ethereum to Postgres Indexer